intel/iotg_tsn_ref_sw/CONTRIBUTING.md

 So do be prepared to work closely with the maintainers if you have interest to contribute to this project.

+Please refer to [TODO.md](TODO.md) for list of potential area to contribute on.

 ## Pull Request submission

 1. Ensure code follows coding conventions of each file.